 Why does this form have so many more boxes?

-There is a world of difference between what you can actually afford and what the bank is willing to lend you.
+So, in actuality there might be a pretty large gap between what you can actually afford and what the bank is willing to lend you.
 Don’t be fooled.
 Use the calculator above to know how much you can safely afford before you take out a mortgage.

 What do I do after I have Figured out How Much Home I can Safely Afford?

-Once you have used the calculator to figure out a safe amount that you can borrow.
-The next step would be to get pre-approved for a mortgage.
+Once you have used the calculator to figure out a safe amount that you can borrow, the next step would be to get pre-approved for a mortgage.
 This step is for those of you who are planning on buying a home soon.
 If you are just in the beginning stages of preparing for home ownership, then you can start to save up for your down payment before getting pre-approved.
 Your down payment should ideally be 20% of the cost of your home in order to avoid being charged what’s called private mortgage insurance (an extra expense on top of your mortgage for those who don’t put 20% down.)